HisaMasa/JYRefreshController/README.md

 platform :ios, '6.0'
 pod "JYRefreshController"
 ```
 ## License

 JYRefreshController is available under the MIT license.
 See the LICENSE file for more info.

+## ChangeLog

+0.4.0

+- Add refresh and load more diection